Super Mario 64: Influence

 Super Mario 64 introduced a free-floating camera that can be controlled independently of the character.
 To increase freedom of exploration and fluid control in a 3D world, Super Mario 64 designers created a dynamic virtual video camera that turns and accelerates according to the character's actions.
 This camera system became the standard for 3D platformers.
-Nintendo Power praised the game's camera movements along with The Legend of Zelda: Ocarina of Times addition of the lock-on camera and concluded that the two games were trailblazers for the 3D era.
+Nintendo Power praised the camera movements along with The Legend of Zelda: Ocarina of Times addition of the lock-on camera and concluded that the two games were trailblazers for the 3D era.
 PC Magazines K. Thor Jensen considers Super Mario 64 to be the first truly realized 3D platformer with the integration of camera control into its core gameplay, which he called the medium's true evolutionary leap.

 Super Mario 64s use of the analog stick was novel, offering more precise and wide-ranging character movements than the digital D-pads of other consoles.
 At the time, 3D games generally only allowed the player to either control the character in relation to a fixed camera angle or in relation to the character's perspective.
 Super Mario 64s controls, in contrast, are fully analog and interpret a 360-degree range of motion into navigation through a 3D space relative to the camera.
 The analog stick allows for precise control over subtleties such as running speed.
 In 2005, Electronic Gaming Monthly ranked Super Mario 64 the most important game since they began publication in 1989, stating that, while there were 3D games before it, "Nintendo's was the first to get the control scheme right".
+In 2009, Guinness World Records ranked the game at number 11 on their list of the top 50 console games of all time based on initial impact and lasting legacy.